JKorf/Bittrex.Net/README.md

 Bittrex.Net provides three clients to interact with the Bittrex API.
 The  `BittrexClient`  provides all V1.1 rest API calls, whereas the `BittrexClientV3` gives access to the V3 rest API calls.
 The  `BittrexSocketClient`  provides functions to interact with the SignalR websocket provided by the Bittrex API.
 Both clients are disposable and as such can be used in a  `using`statement.

 ## Release notes
+* Version 4.1.2 - 05 Aug 2020
+    * Fixed GetHistoricalKlines date parameters
+    * Added overloads on the V3 socket client to subscribe multiple symbols at once

 * Version 4.1.1 - 20 Jul 2020
     * Fixed reference